An Introduction to FGC Practice

 You will have a unique experience at Salford University and an opportunity to develop a critical understanding of Family Group Conference research, theory and practice.
 This course is via distance learning and combines learning in your workplace with online lectures and tutorials.
 You will have the opportunity to work with experienced Family Group Conference practitioners as well as leading academics.

-You will gain a professional qualification in a growth area of social care practice with the opportunity to progress to an MA.
+You will gain a professional qualification in a growth area of social care practice.

 This module gives you the opportunity to: